iperf3 Development

 ./make_release tar $VERSION # create tarball and compute SHA256 hash

 These steps should be done on a platform with a relatively recent version of autotools / libtools.
 Examples are MacOS / MacPorts or FreeBSD.
-The versions of these tools in CentOS 6 are somewhat older and probably should be avoided.
+The versions of these tools in CentOS and similar distributions are somewhat older and probably should be avoided.

-4. Stage the tarball (and a file containing the SHA256 hash) to the download site.
-Currently this is located on downloads.es.net.
+6. Stage the tarball (and a file containing the SHA256 hash) to the download site.
+Currently this is located on downloads.es.net in the directory /var/www/html/pub/iperf/.

 git push # Push version changes